Shoe Material Design Guide PDF

 Do you want to be a professional shoe designer?
 You must learn how to select and specify shoe materials correctly.
 The Shoe Material Design Guide details all the shoe materials you will need to make modern athletic, classic casual, and high fashion footwear.

 Each chapter covers a specific shoe material type.
-You will learn how each material is made, the options available to you, and how to specify the material correctly.
+Learn how each material is made, the options available to you, and how to specify the material correctly.
 Inside you will find chapters on leather, textiles, synthetics, laces, glue, reinforcements, hardware, logos, midsoles, outsoles, and more!

-You can see exactly each material is used inside real production shoes.
-We have included annotated cross sections of over 30 different shoe types.
-Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high heels, cowboy boots and many more!
+See exactly how each material is used inside real production shoes.
+Annotated cross-sections of over 30 different shoe types.
+Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high-heels, cowboy boots, and many more!

 The Shoe Materials Design Guide

 How leather is made and how to use leather in your shoe designs.

 What materials are shoes made out of?
 Leather is the most commonly used material for shoemaking.
 It is durable, flexible, breathable, stretchable and conforms to the wearer like no other material.
 Study the character, color, grain, thickness, temper and the production steps such as curing, soaking, liming, tanning, etc. Next, we look at the finishing operations, final grading and main types of shoemaking leather like aniline, nubuck, pigmented, top-grain, crazy horse, split leathers, patent leather, action leather and many more.
 Finally, we cover leather import duty and tariffs, price per square foot and how to specify shoe leather.

 Chapter 2: Textiles for Shoes - Shoe Fabrics